mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 The fact that they misunderstood is still a red flag.

-{{<notice type="info">}}
-No there **can't** be an integer overflow here.

-If you had bothered to read the compiled assembly, you'd know that rax is equal to -7 at this point.

-And everyone who has read the Sacred IA-32 limited edition manual knows, setting RAX to -7 tells the CPU to automatically fix your integer overflows.
-{{</notice>}}

 ## Provide explicit responses to each note

 Respond explicitly to each note to either confirm that you've fixed it (if it requires action) or to acknowledge the note (if it requires no action).
-If your review tool allows you to mark notes as resolved, that's good.
-If not, just follow a simple convention like, "Fixed."
+If your review tool allows you to mark notes as resolved, that's sufficient most of the time.
+If not, just follow a simple convention like a response of, "Fixed."

+When you don't have a system of marking notes as resolved, it creates inefficiency in the review.
+When your reviewer gives you a note, they should trust that you've assumed responsibility of it.
+If the reviewer has to review all of their own notes to make sure you actually acted on them, it's a waste of their time.

+Did you miss the note or just silently reject it?
+This puts your reviewer in an awkward position.

 Adjust your response based on the effort of their note.
-If they wrote you a long detailed note, don't just mark it done.
+If they wrote you a long, detailed note, don't just mark it done.
 Give a thoughtful response because they wrote something thoughtful to you.

-Did you miss the note or just silently reject it?
-This puts your reviewer in an awkward position.
-Also, this is a waste of your reviewer's time.
-When they give you a note, they should trust that you'll assume responsibility of it.
-If they have to review all of their own notes to make sure you actually acted on them, it's a waste of their time.

 ## When you receive vague notes, artfully solicit missing information

 If your reviewer gives you a note like, "This function is confusing," that leaves a lot to interpretation.
 Is it too long?
 Is the function name not clear?
 Does it require more documentation?

-I always struggled with these types of notes because attempts to clarify criticism can easily come across as defensiveness.
-"What's confusing about it?" sounds defensive.
+I always struggled with these types of notes because clarifying questions can easily sound defensive.
+"What's confusing about it?" can be a sincere question, but it looks defensive.

-Once, after I unintentionally gave a teammate a vague note, they responded with the solution:
+Once, I unintentionally gave a teammate a vague note, and they clarified in a way that I found fantastically disarming:

 >What changes would be helpful?

-I loved it.
+I love this response and use variations of it anytime I'm in a similar situation.
 It doesn't sound defensive at all and makes it clear that the author is amenable to changes.
-I immediately stole the line and encourage you to do the same.

 An additional step is to proactively make changes while you solicit clarification.
 If they just said, "This is confusing," give your code a second look.
 Usually there's *something* you can try to improve clarity.